-Russia continues tests of hybrid flight laboratory with superconducting electric aircraft engine
+Russia continues tests of flying testbed with superconducting electric aircraft engine

 On 5 February 2021, ground tests of a demonstrator of a hybrid power plant (HPP) equipped with a superconducting electric aircraft engine began at the airfield of the Chaplygin Siberian Aviation Research Institute (SibNIA, a part of the National Research Center “Zhukovsky Institute”) located in Novosibirsk, Russia.